Mu-L/Any-JSON/README.md

 # **To-Do:**
 - Add support for non string keys in dictionaries.
-- Add more built-in type handlers for common types.
 - Add more built-in objects in the object registry.
 - Clean up code & add more descriptive comments.